tlichten/vagrant-vsim/README.md

 ## Customization

+##### Additional Licenses
- - Customize and configure any additional licenses like Flexclone or Snapmirror.
+Customize and configure any additional licenses like Flexclone or Snapmirror.
 The additional licenses can be obtained from the [support site](http://mysupport.netapp.com/NOW/download/tools/simulator/ontap/8.X/).
 `vsim.conf`:
 ```bash